 - 5.1 A number of sources of funding are available to the Council to finance its capital expenditure: - General and specific capital grants from Scottish Government and other bodies - Contributions from the Council's revenue budgets - Capital receipts from the disposal of surplus Council assets - Developer contributions - Borrowing - 5.2 The Council is awarded General Capital Grant from the Scottish Government and this is used to fund capital expenditure before the use of any other capital receipts.
-The HRA makes extensive use of contributions from its revenue budget, but the General Services Capital Plan does not budget for contributions from revenue.
+The HRA makes extensive use of contributions from its revenue budget, but the General Services Capital Plan does not currently budget for contributions from revenue.
 The amount of capital expenditure which cannot be met from grant or other receipts will be funded by borrowing. - 5.3 When setting the amount which it is willing to borrow, the Council must comply with the Prudential Code.
 The two main criteria for compliance with the code are affordability and sustainability, and the Council approves Prudential Indicators, prescribed by the Code, when the budget is set. - 5.4 The capital plan impacts on the revenue budget in two ways: the impact of increased loan charges required by additional borrowing required to finance capital expenditure and the revenue (running) costs of new facilities, or revenue savings achieved through spend-to-save projects.

 - 5.5 Loan charges represent the cost of interest on loans and also of principal repayments of loans used to fund capital expenditure.
-The Council will develop a local prudential indicator based on General Services loan charges as a percentage of the total General Services revenue budget.
+The Council agreed to use will develop a local prudential indicator based on General Services loan charges as a percentage of the total General Services revenue budget.
 This indicator is to be used, not as a definitive cap, but to act as a guideline to assist with the Council budget setting process and to highlight the overall impact of capital expenditure to the Council's annual budgeted revenue costs.
-Currently the budget for loan charges stands at 7.2% of the new General Services revenue budget. - 5.6 The period of time over which loans repayments are made into the loans pool is matched to the expected life of the asset.
+Currently the budget for loan charges stands at 7.27.0% of the new-General Services revenue budget. - 5.6 The period of time over which loans repayments are made into the loans pool is matched to the expected life of the asset.
 These can vary from three to sixty years. - 5.7 Proposals for expenditure from the General Fund on asset maintenance are scrutinised to ensure that all costs which could potentially be capitalised are funded through the capital programme as in the short term this is the most economically advantageous way for the Council to fund replacement of failed elements or life-expired assets. - 5.8 If appropriate specific grant funding is available it may be applied for to reduce the amount of borrowing required or to increase the level of expenditure possible within the Council's agreed borrowing limit. - 5.9 The Council has entered into several Public Private Partnership (PPP)/ Private Finance Initiatives (PFI) contracts over the past few years.
 Under such an arrangement, the Council enters into a long term contract with a private sector organisation to construct new assets.
 Annual payments are then made over the life of the contract for the assets provided.
-The Council has used such arrangements to facilitate the building of new schools in Keith and Elgin, with another new school under construction in Lossiemouth.
+The Council has used such arrangements to facilitate the building of new schools in Keith and Elgin.
 Such arrangements can mean capital investment where, due to financial constraints, it might not have been possible otherwise.
-All the Council's PPP/PFI arrangements have been supported by funding from Scottish Government.
+All the Council's PPP/PFI arrangements have been supported by funding from Scottish Government, as has the construction of a replacement Lossiemouth High School- Future support from Scottish Government is likely to be revenue in nature and dependent on agreed standards of energy performance being attained by supported new buildings or refurbishment.